 Giganotosaurus fossils were discovered in Argentina.
 They lived in rain forests.
 These dinosaurs lived near water and trees.

-Scientists are still researching Giganotosaurs to find out more about them.
-Hopefully, in the future, scientists will discover more Giganotosaurs fossils and find out more about these great creatures that once walked the earth.
+Scientists are still researching Giganotosaurus to find out more about them.
+Hopefully, in the future, scientists will discover more Giganotosaurus fossils and find out more about these great creatures that once walked the earth.